samuelgozlan/amplitude-dev-center/docs/session-replay/index.md

 This page provides links to documentation that explains how to instrument Session Replay in your web application.

+!!!note
+    Session Replay isn't enabled by default, and requires setup beyond the standard Amplitude instrumentation.
+For more information, see:

+    - The [Plugin](/session-replay/sdks/plugin/) instrumentation instructions, if you use Amplitude's Browser SDK.
+    - The [Standalone](/session-replay/sdks/standalone/) SDK instructions, if you use another third-party analytics tool.

 ## SDKs

 Amplitude provides a plugin for use with Amplitude's Browser SDK and a standalone SDK for use with third-party analytics providers.